tokens-studio/graph-engine/packages/documentation/docs/guides/developers/engine/programmatic.md

 const add = new Add({ graph });
 const div = new Divide({ graph });

-//Lets add the nodes explicitly.
-This makes sure if they apply side effects to the graph on entry that they are seperated from being defined graph.addNode(input);
-graph.addNode(output);
-graph.addNode(add);
-graph.addNode(div);

 //Create an input port on the input.
 This would be a dynamic property input.addInput("y", {